yzfedora/httpserver/README.md

 	- and there is a simple http server code in the source tree. also, it explains how to use this thread pool APIs.

-# a little story
-	All of this source code is start as a job. as a freelancer, my bids is 5 AUD/hourly, and I used 16 hours to finish the job, but because some reason, the client only paid me 10 AUD. because the project only allows people work 2 hours maximum per week!

-	I'm a newbie in that time. finally, the freelancer.com will subtract the service fee. and I get 1 AUD in the last.
-	1300+ lines code worth 1AUD? are you kiding me? :-)...

-	So, I think the most useful code is the thread pool, and I hope everyone can use it free in their project or program.